 The rebels, led by the Islamist movement Hayat Tahrir al-Sham (HTS), took power in Syria on Sunday in an offensive that overthrew the long-standing rule of the al-Assad family.
 Bashar al-Assad has fled to Russia, where he and his family have been granted asylum.

-They are ready to support a transition process that leads to a "credible, inclusive, and non-sectarian governance that ensures respect for the rule of law, universal human rights, including women's rights, and the protection of all Syrians," the statement reads.
+They are ready to support a transition process that leads to a "credible, inclusive and non-sectarian governance that ensures respect for the rule of law, universal human rights, including women's rights and the protection of all Syrians", according to a statement.